Thursday, 28 June 2018

 }]);

-For further details and information please see the official docs
+For further details and information, please see the official docs

 Laravel Auth package/module installation and configuration